ig1387/ig1387/README.md

-- 👋 Hi, I’m @ig1387
+- 👋 Hi, I’m @ig1387 (Ilia Ghasemi)
 - 👀 I’m interested in EVERYTHING !
-- 🌱 I’m currently learning c++, python, c#, html, css, C, golang and ...
+- 🌱 I’m currently learning c++, python, c#, html, css, C, golang, SQL and ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me by ...
+-     ❤ phone number : ___
+-     💚 chess.com : IGhasmi
+-     💜 Discord : I.G#9048
+-     💙 Quera : ایلیا قاسمی
+-     🧡 codeforces : ilia_ghasemi
+-     🤎 codechef : ig1387ig
+-
+-aaaand with many other ways :) anyway, hope you enjoy my projects!

 <!---
 ig1387/ig1387 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.